Zibusiso-Mangoye/trading_gold/README.md

   This project is built on docker and uses docker-compose to spin up a multi container environment.
 More details on how to install docker docker-compose for your OS can be found [here](https://docs.docker.com/desktop/)

 - virtual environment

-  Each service has its own requirements file used in its in docker file however for local development and testing a virtual environment is needed and requirements installed.
-More information [here](https://www.geeksforgeeks.org/).
+  Each service has its own requirements file used in its docker file however for local development and testing a virtual environment is needed and requirements for all services need to be installed on the local environment.
+More information on how to create a virtual environment [here][venv].

 ### Run the project
 The project has three docker compose files for each service defined above.
 Therefore to run this project, start by initializing the airflow instance.